codewithdevelpors/Hack_Orbit/client/README.md

-# HackOrbit - Frontend
+# Hacks Orbit - Frontend

-A React-based frontend for the HackOrbit website, a platform for sharing and downloading code files.
+A React-based frontend for the Hacks Orbit website, a platform for sharing and downloading code files.

 ## Features